Quantum Body Language

 The Problem

-It’s easy to memorize a 9 zero or ones.
+It’s easy to memorize a 9 zeros or ones.

 But it’s not even clear if it’s possible to consciously choose the quantum basis to measure in.